-The provisions of Section 36(3A)(a) of the LG Act requires a plan of management to include a description of the condition of the land and structures within each of the reserves upon adoption of the plan.
+The provisions of Section 36(3A)(a) of the LG Act requires a plan of management to include a description of the condition of the land and structures within the reserve upon adoption of the plan.

-At the date of adoption of the PoM the site and buildings were in good condition and were otherwise well maintained.
+At the date of adoption of the PoM the site and building may be considered as being in good condition and it and the site well maintained.

 The grounds are pleasantly landscaped and well-watered and maintained.